zfoh/HaskellerZ/meetups/20130321-Intro_GHC_RTS/intro_ghc_rts-talk.md

 test = sumList (One 1 (One 2 (One 3 Nil)))
 ~~~~~

-High-level outline of reducing `test` to WHNF:
+High-level outline of evaluating `test` to WHNF:

 ~~~~ {.haskell}
    test